neelsmith/Kanones-guide/README.md

-# Kanones-vocab-guide
+# Kanones-guide

-Source for website at <https://neelsmith.github.io/Kanones-vocab-guide/>.
+Source for website at <https://neelsmith.github.io/Kanones-guide/>.

 ## Building the site